smikhalevski/xslt-extensions/README.md

 ### `replace`

-Analogue of [str_replace](http://php.net/manual/en/function.str-replace) function in PHP.
 Replaces all occurences of searched string with the given value.

 **Parameters**<br/>
 * **`input`** String to search in.
 Optional, by default equals to value of current node.